 10. Pasabag Valley (Monks Valley)

-- Known For: Tall fairy chimneys that became dwellings for monks and hermits
+- Known for: Tall fairy chimneys that became dwellings for monks and hermits

 Monks Valley is one of the most unique places to visit in Cappadocia.
 As the name suggests, this valley was inhabited by monks, and many of them lived in Pasabag Valley in isolation.
 This trend was first inspired by St. Simeon from Aleppo, Syria, who wanted to live in peace and solitude.